dwillie/typescript-express-project/README.md

     tsd install <package> --save

-The `--save` parameter will automatically add it to your configs.
+The `--save` parameter will automatically add it to your configs (so future `tsd install` calls include it).
 This allows for rich autocompletetion if you have a plugin like https://github.com/TypeStrong/atom-typescript